 I love that Mueller ignores all boundaries for musical genres in his music,

 juxtaposing jazz, blues, Broadway, prog rock, New Age, classical stylings...

 giving free reign to his vast experience and training along with an imagination

 that knows no limitations."

 collaborations have been with L.A. saxophonist Woody Mankowski.
-Our most recent album, Come In Funky, also featured
+Their 2014 album, Come In Funky, also features

 Rain Bather, a jazz ensemble recording, won the 2009 Midwest Jazz Album of

 the Year award (JazzChicago.net).
-My jazz recordings have
+Tobin's jazz recordings have

 been showcased regularly on the syndicated radio show "Expressions of Jazz" as well as dozens of regional FM stations across the country, NPR, I Heart Radio, Deezer, Spotify, CDBaby, etc.